Inside Germany's Plan To Kill Online Registrations

 The end result is that there is never wide enough adoption of this for it to actually work out the way it's planned, and the average person never finds a "single sign on" that works for more than 1-2 sites out of the dozens upon dozens that they use.

+3. With only one service to cater to, devices can run anti logging software (such as what some banks have you install to avoid account the

+Except that a huge swath of Intertube Serfs do exactly that with Facebook Login.

 What could possibly go wrong?
-(Score:3)
+(Score:4, Insightful)

 Talk about too many eggs in one basket!
 This is hoarding everyone's most precious eggs into one giant egg silo!